ColoradoStark/Tensorflow-API/Readme.md

 ### Basic Tensor Converting API

 A flask API that talks to an exported Tensorflow Model.
-It will convert Images to Tensors and Tensors to Strings.
+It will convert Images to Tensors for the requests, and convert Tensors to Strings for the response.
 Tested with a trained model on the Fashion MNIST dataset.
-To use:
+The Jupyter Notebook used to train the model is in the repository.

+Instructions:

-1. Build the docker image
+1. Build the docker image  ```docker build -t fashion:0.02 . --no-cache```
-2. Run the docker image and forward port 5000
+2. Run the docker image and forward port 5000 ```docker run -p 5000:5000 fashion:0.02```
-3. Make a post request with a JSON body like this
+3. Make a post request to this URL ```http://127.0.0.1:5000/api/recognize_image``` with a JSON body like this

 ```
 {